 It was a fantastic trip, but for someone completely unused to travel it could be a little overwhelming.
 That said, for someone who is new to travel but really into feeling adventurous it could be a good thing.
 Cabins are shared, so try to bring a friend you know you can get a long with in close quarters for a week.

 Bio: Andrew is a board game creator, fantasy fiction author, world traveler and expat who resides in Berlin, Germany.
 He has been a fantasy book nut since childhood; he really has not grown up much since then.
 After struggling to write his own games for years, he is now creating fantastical worlds in a series of novellas that echo the TV shows, anime and role-playing games of his youth.
-To learn more about Andrew, check out his author site here.
 He also blogs about traveling in Germany, expat life, and travel on Grounded Traveler.

 You might also be interested in: